jdt3969/terphau5/README.md

 For people that don't know git, Github's [learn git in 15 minutes](https://try.github.io/levels/1/challenges/1) tutorial is extremely helpful.
 However, knowing git is not a requirement for contributing.
 The easiest way to contribute is by creating an issue through Github and discussing changes.
 These changes could be as small as a spelling mistake or it could be about a larger issue like content.
 The other main way to contribute will be through pull requests.
 Pull requests will require some knowledge of git.

+Issues will be used for discussion of content, changes to the overall plan, and they will be used by people to reccomend any changes if they don't know git.

+Actual changes to content will be done through forks and pull requests.

-Look for anything contained in curly braces
+Look for anything contained in curly braces as this is a meta-comment on what should go in that particular place.

+Ideally save grammar and spelling changes for bigger sweeps of entire sections.
+Make note of them as an issue.

 ## Dev Phase